T33py/DSTIntegration/README.md

  - table data
  - keeping track of data retrieved, so it can be written to files
  - writing data to files

+**The library**
+_DSTRequestHandler_ is intended to be the main point of entry.
+This class implements functions for retrieving deserialized versions of the different kinds of information available.
+The function for retrieving tabledata will initially just write the retrieved table to the disk, however eventually the intent is for it to also provide a deserialized CSV of tablecontent retrieved, however that is still a bit away.

+_DSTConnection_ pings the DanskStatistik API with a request based on the current values of its settings dictionary.
+_DSTSettings.JSON_ contains the default values for any requests.
+If nothing else is specified in _DSTConnection.Settings_ the dictionary will contain the values read from this file, _SettingConstants_ contains the key values for the settings dictionary.